SodiumIodide/osc-map/README.md

 ## Config

-msc-map will look for `config.yaml` in the local directory.
+OSC-Map will look for `config.yaml` in the local directory.

 ## File construction

-For LALT use with current equipment (e.g. tt24 soundboard and etc express lightboard), the config file should start with this header:
+For LALT use with current equipment (e.g. tt24 soundboard and ETC Express or Colorsource AV lightboard), the config file should start with this header:

 ```yaml
 midiIn: "USB MIDI Interface"